This is a sponsored post.

 The side mirrors automatically fold in when you turn off the car ensuring no one will harm them if you’re in a tight-fitting spot.

 Have a good idea of where exactly you’re going.
 Doing a bit of research might save you hours of time on the road.
 Construction, festivals and road closures can make a drive frustrating and long.
 Reach out to local convention and visitors bureaus (CVB) of the destinations you are visiting.
 Most states have really comprehensive websites with local events, festivals, dining recommendations, accommodations and more.
 For example, we checked out VisitRoseville.com before our trip to the Twin Cities.
-That’s where we discovered that the Como Conservatory was having its Spring Flower Show the weekend we were visiting.
+That’s when we discovered that the Como Conservatory was having its Spring Flower Show the weekend we were visiting.

 Also, check out the tourist information stops or offices.
 Most are clearly marked with road signs.
 Here you can often find free maps, ideas on what to see and do and discount coupons to attractions and local businesses.